East Lake Scenic Area of Wuhan — Chu Culture in Picturesque Landscapes

 Flute or Chuidi Scenic Area, Photo from Official Site of Donghu Scenic Area of Wuhan.

 Luoyan or Landing Wild Goose Scenic Area

-In the picturesque natural view of the Luoyan area, many species of ancient trees are growing there, as well as large numbers of aquatic birds.
+In the picturesque natural view of the Luoyan area, many species of ancient trees are growing, and large numbers of aquatic birds are inhabiting there.

 Luoyan or Landing Wild Goose Scenic Area, Photo from Official Site of Donghu Scenic Area.